DevSolar/pdclib/Readme.txt

-no warranty whatsoever, neither expressed nor implied, and by using this software you accept that the author(s) shall not be held liable for any loss of data, loss of service, or other damages, be they incidential or consequential.
+no warranty whatsoever, neither expressed nor implied, and by using this software you accept that the author(s) shall not be held liable for any loss of data, loss of service, or other damages, be they incidental or consequential.
 Your only option other than accepting this is not to use the software at all.

 A case for Public Domain